On the speed of convergence of Newton's method for complex polynomials: Uniformly distributed roots

+\end{lemma} \begin{proof} We first argue that it suffices to prove the claim in the case when $d$ is an odd square.
+If not, then let $D$ be the smallest odd square bigger than $d$; adjoining $D-d$ additional random roots to a new polynomial of degree $D$, the claim holds with probability $1-1/D\ge 1-1/d$.
+In the process, the constant $C$ may change by no more than $D\log D/d\log d$, but this factor is bounded (and tends to $1$ as $d\to\infty$).

-Without loss of generality we can assume that $d = (2k+1)^2$ for an integer $k$ (the general case follows by enlarging $C_{(2k+1)^2}$ by a bounded factor).
+We may thus assume that $d = (2k+1)^2$ for an integer $k$.
 Then the unit disk can be subdivided into $d$ pieces as follows (compare Fig.~\ref{fig: circle partitioned}): the first piece is a disk with center $0$ and radius $r_0 = 1/\sqrt{d};$ next, consider the annuli $A_s$ bounded between circles around $0$ of radii $(2s-1)r_0$ and $(2s+1)r_0$ for $s = 1, \ldots k$, and subdivide each annulus $A_s$ into exactly $8s$ pieces of equal area by drawing $8s$ radial segments.
 Thus we construct exactly $d$ pieces with equal area and diameters comparable with $r_0$.
-By Lemma \ref{lemma: numbers} it follows that each of the pieces contains at most $O(\log d)$ of the points $x_1, \ldots, x_d$ with probability at least $1-1/d$ (in both cases of distinguishable and indistinguishable roots): in the case of distinguishable roots, the $i$-th digit of a $d$-digit number specifies the number of the piece containing the $i$-th root; in the other case, the same symmetries apply on both sides of the equality.
+Now, let a polynomial with roots $\alpha_1, \ldots, \alpha_d$ be randomly chosen in $\mathcal{P}_d$ or $\mathcal{P}_d/\Sigma_d$.
+By Lemma \ref{lemma: numbers} it follows that each of the pieces contains at most $O(\log d)$ of the points $\alpha_1, \ldots, \alpha_d$ with probability at least $1-1/d$ (in both cases of distinguishable and indistinguishable roots): in the case of distinguishable roots, the $i$-th digit of a $d$-digit number specifies the number of the piece containing the $i$-th root; in the other case, the same symmetries apply on both sides of the equality.